MichalLytek/type-graphql/docs/middlewares.md

 Middleware can also break the middleware stack by not calling the `next` function.
 This way, the result returned from the middleware will be used instead of calling the resolver and returning it's result.

-We can also throw an error in the middleware if the execution must be terminated and an error should be returned to the user, e.g. when resolver args are incorrect.
+We can also throw an error in the middleware if the execution must be terminated and an error returned to the user, e.g. when resolver arguments are incorrect.

-This way we can create a guard that will block access to the resolver and prevent executing it or returning any data.
+This way we can create a guard that blocks access to the resolver and prevents execution or any data return.

 ```typescript
 export const CompetitorDetector: MiddlewareFn = async ({ args }, next) => {